iammert/FastGCM/README.md

 Fast Google Cloud Messaging(GCM) integration library for Android.
 Includes Topic Messaging.

+# SUGGESTION
+I suggest you to use [FCM(Firebase Cloud Messaging)](https://firebase.google.com/docs/cloud-messaging/android/client).
+It is so clear and updated.

 # Why

 We all do same jobs when our application needs GCM.
 Creating Listeners, services, Broadcast receivers etc. With this